 - To replace 750 household meters in Noupoort and 400 in Colesberg.
-All the water meters that are located on the inside of plots must be moved to the outside - Obsolete Noupoort electrical network with limited funding - 100% Of the waste generated by households still ends up at the landfill site - Fixing of boreholes - Replacing of isolation valves - Replacement of asbestos pipes due to excessive underground water leaks - Kuyasa pressure relieve valve (PRV) chambers have no working space to clean the strainer after repair of a pipe break - Security around municipal storage reservoirs - The Waste Water Treatment Plant (WWTP) in Colesberg does not have inflow and outflow meters - The sewer line from KFC passing behind Gables Inn is blocked sometimes three times per week - Damaged manholes - Old and obsolete electrical network in Noupoort - Installation of lights in identified dark places in Noupoort, Colesberg and Norvalspont - Vandalism of electrical infrastructure - Electricity theft - The landfill site does not have weigh bridges - No control at the landfill site entrance - Finalisation of the Ou Boks housing project - Aging roads construction machinery - Stormwater problems in gravel streets - Increase in paved roads influences the carrying capacity of the stormwater inlets - Community members that are building without following planning processes - Implementation of the new financial system - Community members building without approved building plans - In-depth capacitation of councilors and ward committees - Non-attendance of public participation meetings by community - Engagements by municipality with strategic partners such as business associations, agricultural unions, etc. in order to render any support needed - Ever increasing demand for low cost houses - Quality of construction machinery & ease of accessibility of repair services for these machines
+All the water meters that are located on the inside of plots must be moved to the outside - Obsolete Noupoort electrical network with limited funding - 100% Of the waste generated by households still ends up at the landfill site - Replacing of isolation valves - Replacement of asbestos pipes due to excessive underground water leaks - Kuyasa pressure relieve valve (PRV) chambers have no working space to clean the strainer after repair of a pipe break - Security around municipal storage reservoirs - The Waste Water Treatment Plant (WWTP) in Colesberg does not have inflow and outflow meters - The sewer line from KFC passing behind Gables Inn is blocked sometimes three times per week - Damaged manholes - Old and obsolete electrical network in Noupoort - Installation of lights in identified dark places in Noupoort, Colesberg and Norvalspont - Vandalism of electrical infrastructure - Electricity theft - The landfill site does not have weigh bridges - No control at the landfill site entrance - Finalisation of the Ou Boks housing project - Aging roads construction machinery - Stormwater problems in gravel streets - Increase in paved roads influences the carrying capacity of the stormwater inlets - Community members that are building without following planning processes - Implementation of the new financial system - Community members building without approved building plans - In-depth capacitation of councilors and ward committees - Non-attendance of public participation meetings by community - Engagements by municipality with strategic partners such as business associations, agricultural unions, etc. in order to render any support needed - Ever increasing demand for low cost houses - Quality of construction machinery & ease of accessibility of repair services for these machines - Upgrading of boreholes - Continuous sewer blockages, due to flushing of foreign objects down to sewer drainage system - Low sewerage pipe capacity due to increased municipal households flushing to the sewer system - Installation of lights in identified dark places in Noupoort, Colesberg and Norvalspont - Weigh bridges, control, recycling and no personnel at landfill sites

-Table 47: Main Challenges of the Past Year (2018/19)
+Table 46: Main Challenges of the Past Years